Sean Connery Movies: His 10 Best Non-James Bond Films!

 Robin and Marian reunited actors Sean Connery and Robert Shaw who first worked together in 1963's James Bond classic From Russia With Love.

 In this 1976 film, Connery plays Robin Hood who has returned from fighting in the Crusades.
 Audrey Hepburn plays Maid Marian who in his absence has moved into a priory near Nottingham and who now lives as an nun.
 Of course, the Sheriff of Nottingham played by Shaw, tries to prevent their rekindling of their old romance, but to no avail.
 The movie also brings Richard Harris onscreen again with Connery, the pair having previously worked six years earlier in The Molly McQuires.

 Connery actually wasn't the producer's first choice for Robin Hood: Albert Finney was their first preference, and Connery was supposed to play Little John.
 Charlton Heston was approached and offered a cameo in the movie, but declined saying he'd rather have been offered the lead.

-The role of Marian was offered to Audrey Hepburn who'd been absent from the big screen for almost 10 years; her last film had been the 1967 thriller, Wait Until Dark.
+The role of Marian was offered to Hepburn who'd been absent from the big screen for almost 10 years; the last Audrey Hepburn movie had been the 1967 thriller, Wait Until Dark.
 She initially hesitated in accepting the role, but when her young sons heard that "James Bond 007" would be in the movie with her, they convinced her to take the part.

 This film was a disappointment at the box office, but Connery would later say he was quite pleased with it overall, particularly since with Robin's death at the end, there would be no chance for a sequel.